 - In the event of severe weather, take shelter in the first-floor student lounge.

-- Report any safety hazards such as icy sidewalks, etc. to school authorities in a timely manner.
+- Report any safety hazards such as icy sidewalks, etc. to building management in a timely manner.

 - No guns are permitted on school premises.